phoenixframework/phoenix/guides/deployment/fly.md

 $ fly deploy
 ```

-Note: On Mac M1 computers, docker runs cross platform builds using qemu which might not always work.
+Note: On Apple Silicon (M1) computers, docker runs cross platform builds using qemu which might not always work.
 If you get a segmentation fault error like the following:

 ```
  => [build  7/17] RUN mix deps.get --only